Click here to view registration types and pricing (PDF)

 While you’re counting vulnerabilities, your competitors are deploying AI at scale.

 Every Monday, another department launches an AI tool.
 Marketing uses ChatGPT for campaigns.
 Sales deploys AI Sales Development Reps.
 Customer service automates with chatbots.
+And your cybersecurity team?
+Still writing policies nobody reads.

 In this interactive workshop, learn you how to secure AI while accelerating innovation—not blocking it.
 Transform from AI Firefighter to Strategic Business Enabler, with a 90-day roadmap for secure AI deployment in your organization.